gvallee/dpu_offload_service/contrib/OFFLOAD_TUTORIAL.md

 	export DPU_OFFLOAD_LIST_DPUS
 }

-# Distribute the DPU config file to al hosts
+# Distribute the DPU config file to all hosts
 #
 # Param configfile
 #